 If you are not comfortable with your child being treated using traditional methods, White Oak Pediatric Dentistry is not a good choice for your child's dental home.

-White Oak Pediatric Dentistry will provide you with an appointment card while you are in the office, email reminders, text reminders, and phone call reminders as a courtesy to help you remember when your appointment.
+White Oak Pediatric Dentistry will provide you with an appointment card while you are in the office, email reminders, text reminders, and phone call reminders as a courtesy to help you remember when your appointment is scheduled.
 You can opt out of any of these appointment reminder methods at any time.

-Although we are happy to send reminders we feel keeping the child's appointment is ultimately parent's responsibility.
+Although we are happy to send reminders, we feel keeping the child's appointment is ultimately the parent's responsibility.

 Second Opinion Overview

 If parents would like our office to give a second opinion, we are happy to do so.
 Please schedule an appointment with the front explaining that a second opinion is needed.
 We ask that you do not give us the other office's treatment plan so that you can be assured our recommendations have no outside influence.

 If you would like to get a second opinion after visiting our office we are happy to help make that happen.
 We will send your records to you or any dental office you request at no charge.

 We believe life is too short to involve yourself with people that make you unhappy.
 White Oak Pediatric Dentistry is a great fit for most families, but our office is not for everyone.
 There are many dental care providers in Coweta and Carroll County.
 We all do things a little bit differently.
 White Oak Pediatric Dentistry, parents, and patients all benefit when families choose the clinic that is the best fit form them, even if that clinic is not this clinic.